We are delighted to be open again after a temporary closure of more than five months due to Covid-19.

 We closed our doors on 17 March, just five days after we had opened this new exhibition.
 Originally due to close on 28 June, we are delighted to announce Bumped Body has been extended to 3 January 2021 to allow everyone the opportunity to see it.

-While the gallery was closed, Paloma Varga Weisz and Laurence Sillars, Head of the Henry Moore Institute, met virtually for a series of video conversations.
+During lockdown, Paloma Varga Weisz and Laurence Sillars (Head of the Henry Moore Institute) met virtually for a series of video conversations.
 Available to watch online, they cover everything from their experiences installing the exhibition, the history and ideas behind the sculpture Bumpman, and the work Varga Weisz has been making during lockdown.

-We're keen to inspire making in all forms while our galleries are closed, so we've been working with artists to create a series of Art at Home resources, inspired by Paloma Varga Weisz: Bumped Body.
+We're keen to inspire making in all forms whether or not you can make it to our galleries, so we've been working with artists to create a series of Art at Home resources, inspired by Paloma Varga Weisz: Bumped Body.

-Bumpman drawing activity - learn techniques to make your drawings look 3D in our video workshop, so that you will be able to draw the bumpiest possible portrait of Bumpman.
+Bumpman drawing challenge - learn techniques to make your drawings look 3D in our video workshop, so that you will be able to draw the bumpiest possible portrait of Bumpman.

 Henry Moore Studios & Gardens, Hertfordshire, is now open to visitors until the end of the visitor season on 1 November 2020.